 Offshore cable This is the area which will contain the offshore export cable between offshore corridor electrical platforms and landfall jointing bay.
-Offshore The East Anglia ONE North windfarm site and offshore cable corridor (up to development area Mean High Water Springs).
-Offshore electrical The transmission assets required to export generated electricity to shore. infrastructure This includes inter-array cables from the wind turbines to the offshore electrical platforms, offshore electrical platforms, and export cables from the offshore electrical platforms to the landfall.
+Offshore The East Anglia TWO windfarm site and offshore cable corridor (up to Mean development area High Water Springs).
+Offshore electrical The transmission assets required to export generated electricity to shore. infrastructure This includes inter-array cables from the wind turbines to the offshore electrical platforms, offshore electrical platforms, and offshore export cables from the offshore electrical platforms to the landfall.
 Offshore electrical A fixed structure located within the windfarm area, containing electrical platform equipment to aggregate the power from the wind turbines and convert it into a more suitable form for export to shore.
 Offshore export The cables which would bring electricity from the offshore electrical platforms cables to the landfall, these cables will include fibre optic cables.
 Offshore All of the offshore infrastructure including wind turbines, platforms, and infrastructure cables.
-Offshore platform This is the area which will contain the offshore export cable between offshore · electrical platforms and landfall jointing bay.
+Offshore platform A collective term for the offshore operation and maintenance platform and the 0.0 offshore electrical platforms.
 Otter trawl A trawl net fitted with two 'otter' boards which maintain the horizontal opening of the net.
 Ovigerous Carrying or bearing eggs.
 Pelagic Living in the water column Piscivorous Feeding on fish Platform link cable Electrical cable which links one or more offshore platforms, these cables will include fibre optic cables.
-Scour protection Protective materials to avoid sediment being eroded away from the base of ' the foundations as a result of the flow of water.
+Scour protection Protective materials to avoid sediment being eroded away from the base of the foundations as a result of the flow of water.
 Species of Marine species that are particularly threatened, rare, or declining.
 Conservation Interest Swim bladder A gas-filled sac present in the body of many bony fish, used to maintain and control buoyancy.